 - Foreign drug sellers, hospitals, and financial service providers face a much higher chance of rejection

-- When opening a new Baidu advertising account, you need to make a payment of 6500 RMB to Baidu
+- When opening a new Baidu advertising account, you need to make a payment of 5000 RMB or above to Baidu

 Needing help get a Baidu PPC account?
 Contact us today →

 You may also be interested in:

 Get the latest posts delivered right to your inbox